jamiegonzalez/idk/Tutorial-EEG-to-ERPset-1:-Getting-started-and-loading-EEG-data.md

 * What ERPs are desired?
 What timeframe is desired to show these ERPs?

-What ERP and timeframes are desired will depend on your research question and so experimental design.
+Your research question will determine what the ERP and timeframes that are central for your experiment.
+Hopefully, your experimental design captures this ERP component well.
+There exists guides to help, like the [Oxford Handbook of ERPs](https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780195374148.001.0001/oxfordhb-9780195374148) for example.